MicrosoftDocs/mixed-reality/mixed-reality-docs/get-started-with-mr.md

 ### What can you do with mixed reality?

 #### [A new vision for work](https://dynamics.microsoft.com//mixed-reality/overview/)
-Internally at Microsoft, we are creating mixed reality applications to empower employees and optimize operations.
-The Dynamics 365 team has worked on a range of projects that demonstrate the possibilities: Remote Assist, Layout and Guides.
+Internally at Microsoft, we are creating Mixed Reality applications to empower employees and optimize operations.
+The Dynamics 365 team has worked on a range of projects that demonstrate the possibilities, including [Remote Assist](https://docs.microsoft.com/dynamics365/mixed-reality/remote-assist/ra-overview), [Layout](https://docs.microsoft.com/dynamics365/mixed-reality/layout/) and [Guides](https://docs.microsoft.com/dynamics365/mixed-reality/guides/).

 <br>